The work of the Town Council is conducted by the Councillors, its officer, committees, working parties and external groups. These are as follows:

 Role of Town Clerk The Town Clerk is the Council’s proper officer and responsible financial officer.
 As such it is the Clerk’s responsibility to ensure that the Council meets all the legal requirements in the conduct of business and that directives are carried out as required.

 Responsibilities These include managing allotments, the parish burial ground, street lighting provision, recreational facilities, bus shelters, notice boards, seats and management of public open spaces at Ticknell Piece, Wigwell, Mill Field and Nine Acres.
 Members are also required to respond to consultations, identify need for affordable housing, lobby on transport and setting the annual budget.
-The Town Council also act as trustees for Nine Acres and The Corner House and War Memorial Hall charities.
+The Town Council also act as trustees for the Nine Acres charity.
 The Council also nominates members to serve on the following:

 - Parish Stock Charity